 He saw a gap in the market for a place that offered a real nightlife atmosphere which both addicts and those merely looking to go out without drinking could enjoy together.
 It was this vision that led him to create Getaway Bar and, somewhat unwittingly, becomes part of the vanguard for a growing trend that extends beyond the sober community.

-It’s all about atmosphere
+A Sober Bar is all about atmosphere

 Sam believes that a big part of what people are looking for when they go to bars is an atmosphere that most non-alcoholic venues lack.
 Dim lights.
 Curated music.
 The performance of a good bartender shaking up a cocktail.
 It’s a premise that he based his bar around, and it appears that he may well be right.